Mushfiqur Rahim: 2019 Cricket World Cup

-Mushfiqur Rahim batting against England in a Test at Lord's in May 2010.
+Rahim batting against England in a Test at Lord's in May 2010.

 In April 2019, he was named in Bangladesh's squad for the 2019 Cricket World Cup.
 In the first innings of Bangladesh's opening match in the World Cup, against South Africa, he scored an 80 runs total of 78 balls, contributing to a 142 run partnership with Shakib Al Hasan.
 Bangladesh went on to score their highest total in an ODI match, finishing on 330/6 from their 50 overs, beating South Africa by 21 runs.

-In Bangladesh's next match of the tournament, against New Zealand, Mushfiqur played in his 350th international match for Bangladesh.
+In Bangladesh's next match of the tournament, against New Zealand, Rahim played in his 350th international match for Bangladesh.

-In the match against Australia, Mushfiqur scored his first century in Cricket World Cup.
+In the match against Australia, he scored his first century in Cricket World Cup.
 He scored 102* runs in 97 balls and became third Bangladeshi batsman to score a century in world cup.
 Bangladesh also broke the record of their highest total ODI runs in this match, scoring 333 for 8 wickets.

 2020-2021

 In February 2020, when Zimbabwe toured Bangladesh, he scored an unbeaten 203 runs, becoming the only Bangladeshi batsman to score three double-hundreds in Test cricket.

-In December 2020, Mushfiqur was named in Bangladesh's Test and ODI squad for their series against West Indies.
+In December 2020, he was named in Bangladesh's Test and ODI squad for their series against West Indies.
 This was Bangladesh's first international series after COVID-19 pandemic that stopped cricket in the country since March 2020.

 2021-2022

-On 25 May 2021, against Sri Lanka in the second ODI, Mushfiqur scored 125 and helped his side to win the second ODI and the series as well (Bangladesh's first ever series win against Sri Lanka).
-After winning the match, Mushfiqur went on to become the first ever and the only Bangladeshi player to win 150 international matches.
+On 25 May 2021, against Sri Lanka in the second ODI, he scored 125 and helped his team to win the second ODI and the series as well (Bangladesh's first ever series win against Sri Lanka).
+After winning the match, he went on to become the first ever and the only Bangladeshi player to win 150 international matches.
 Later, he became the man of the series and scored the most runs (237) in the series.

 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.